Toki Tamaru

-Toki Tamaru (born February 6, 2002) is a Japanese kickboxer, currently competing in the flyweight division of RISE.
-He is the current RISE Flyweight champion and former RISE Super Flyweight champion.

-As of October 2020, he was the #7 ranked Flyweight in the world by Combat Press.
-He first entered the rankings in September 2020.
+Toki Tamaru (born February 6, 2002) is a Japanese kickboxer, currently competing in the super flyweight division of RISE.
+He is the former RISE Flyweight champion, the former RISE Super Flyweight champion and the RISE -54 kg World Series Tournament Winner.
+As of August 2025, he is ranked number one in the world at (54 kilogram and below) and ranked 7th in the pound for pound.